 - Chest Pain

 - Persistent cough

 - Difficulty breathing and swallowing

-These symptoms can also be mistakenly diagnosed for other illnesses such as; asthma, influenza, lung cancer, tuberculosis, ovarian cancer, stomach cancer, heart failure, and coronary heart disease.
+These symptoms can also be mistakenly diagnosed for other illnesses such as; asthma, COPD, influenza, lung cancer, tuberculosis, ovarian cancer, stomach cancer, heart failure, and coronary heart disease.

 There is no cure for mesothelioma or other asbestos-related illnesses, but there are treatments available that can help improve the patient’s prognosis.
 There are also lifestyle steps to take that can help relieve symptoms, reduce emotional stress and offer an improvement to overall mental state.